microaistudio/hptourism-r1/HIMKOSH_INTEGRATION_SUMMARY.md

 ---

-## 4. RETURN URL SECURITY
+## 4. RETURN URL

 **Development URL:** `https://osipl.dev/api/himkosh/callback`
 **Production URL:** `https://eservices.himachaltourism.gov.in/api/himkosh/callback`

-**Note:** return_url is part of the encrypted string AND acts as a security whitelist.
-HimKosh decrypts the request and validates the return_url against merchant-specific whitelist before showing the payment form.
+**Note:** return_url is included in the encrypted payload and HimKosh will redirect back to this URL after payment completion.

 ---